dortania/OpenCore-Install-Guide/why-oc.md

 4. Injects kexts
 5. Patches SIP back in

-Things to note with Clover's method is:
+Things to note with Clover method are:

 * Calling XNU's zombie code that hasn't been used since 10.7, it's seriously impressive Apple hasn't removed this code yet
   * OS updates commonly break this patch, like recently with 10.14.4 and 10.15